Last updated: May 26, 2024

 To know, to love, then loving to forget.14

 Though he didn’t have the terminology to fully describe it, it’s clear that Longfellow’s queer relationships were an important part of his life.
 The affection he felt for the men in his life was, by his own admission, a true romantic love.
-He managed to scrape together a small community of his own in a world where such a thing could not be found otherwise, and in turn positively shaped the lives of everyone around him.
+He managed to pull together a small community of his own in a world where such a thing could not be found otherwise, and in turn positively shaped the lives of those around him.

 Notes